sar-dul/Movie-recommendation/README.md

 3. **Download the dataset**:

-   Download the dataset from the [link](https://drive.google.com/drive/folders/1WsUhSHgrMBzjfrLeQDKrf_Br0CXLQXam?usp=sharing) and place it in the appropriate directory.
+   Download the dataset from the [link](https://drive.google.com/drive/folders/1WsUhSHgrMBzjfrLeQDKrf_Br0CXLQXam?usp=sharing)

 4. **Run the Streamlit app**: